andprosoft/capital_analyzer/doc_source/source/015_changelog.rst

 **New Features**

     - Global data table.
-This table shows an overview of the shares, with the current number of shares, their value, amout spent and revenue as well as dividends.
+This table shows an overview of the shares, with the current number of shares, their value, amount spent and revenue as well as dividends.